 The PC version offers plenty of customization with its graphics options.
 In general, we recommend playing full screen at your monitor's native resolution for an immersive experience.

 The Average preset is enough to provide decent graphical quality for most systems, while Low should only be used if your hardware's performance is lacking.
 V-Sync can be enabled to prevent screen tearing.

 To edit the Radial Menu, access the Start Menu by pressing +, go to Items and Equipment tab, then Radial Menu Settings.

-You can set a total of 32 actions with 8 actions per radial menu distributed between 4 directional buttons.
+You can set a total of 32 actions with 8 actions per radial menu distributed among 4 directional buttons.
 We suggest assigning your most used actions in the ↑ because it is the default radial menu used at the start of quests.